ucan-wg/spec/README.md

 ### 3.2.1 Principals

 The `iss` and `aud` fields describe the token's principals.
 These can be conceptualized as the sender and receiver of a postal letter.
 The token MUST be signed with the private key associated with the DID in the `iss` field.
-Implementations MUST include the [`did:key` method](https://w3c-ccg.github.io/did-method-key/), and MAY be augmented with [additional DID methods](https://www.w3.org/TR/did-core/).
+Implementations MUST include the [`did:key`] method, and MAY be augmented with [additional DID methods][DID].

-If an issuer's DID has more than one key (e.g. [`did:ion`](https://github.com/decentralized-identity/ion), [`did:3`](https://github.com/ceramicnetwork/CIP/blob/main/CIPs/CIP-79/CIP-79.md)), the key used to sign the UCAN MUST be made explicit, using the [DID fragment](https://www.w3.org/TR/did-core/#fragment) (the hash index).
+If an issuer's DID has more than one key (e.g. [`did:ion`], [`did:3`]), the key used to sign the UCAN MUST be made explicit, using the [DID fragment] (the hash index).

 The underlying key types RSA, ECDSA, and EdDSA MUST be supported.
-Use of ECDSA is supported but [RECOMMENDED that another key type be preferred](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm#Security).
+Use of ECDSA is supported but [RECOMMENDED that another key type be preferred][ECDSA security].

 #### Examples